 - Label: “Buy Button”

 Once it’s set up, Google Analytics records your call-to-action button clicks as custom events with the above values.

-Having said that, let’s see how to add custom event tracking in WordPress.
+Having said that, let’s see how to set up WordPress event tracking.

-Setting Up Google Analytics Custom Event Tracking in WordPress
+Setting Up Google Analytics Custom Events Tracking in WordPress

 By default, Google Analytics tracks only pageview hits (primary dimensions and metrics).
 So, you should set up custom event tracking to measure event hits (users’ interactions with the content).

-You can set up Google Analytics custom event tracking in WordPress using 2 methods:
+You can set up Google Analytics custom events tracking in WordPress using 2 methods: